ibm-cloud-docs/vmwaresolutions/shared/shared_iam-integration.md

 ## Before you begin
 {: #shared_set-iam-prereq}

 Review roles and assign resource access for {{site.data.keyword.vmwaresolutions_short}} Shared service instances.
-For more information, see [Managing IAM access for VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-iam).
+For more information, see [Managing IAM access for VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-iam) and [Roles and permissions for vCloud Director](/docs/vmwaresolutions?topic=vmwaresolutions-iam_vcd&interface=ui).

 ## Procedure to enable IAM
 {: #shared_set-iam-procedure}